adityaSrivastava29/JavaScriptConcepts/Arrays/array.md

 original one.

 There are 9 methods in total that mutate the arrays,

+1. `push`: Adds one or more elements to array.
 ```javascript
 let arr1 = [1, 2, 3];
 // Syntax: array.push(element1, element2, ..., elementN)
 let newLength1 = arr1.push(4, 5); // arr1 is now [1, 2, 3, 4, 5], newLength1 is 5
 ```
 the end of the array and returns the new length.

 2. `pop`: Removes the last element from the array and returns that element.
 ```javascript